Jtho28/pytorch-rocm/README.md

 # PyTorch-research
-Repo for PyTorch research and development, specifically using ROCm GPU acceleration and the Apple Metal Framework.
+Repo for PyTorch research and development, specifically using ROCm GPU acceleration, the Apple Metal Framework, and the Intel PyTorch for GPU extension.

 # Getting started
 ## Install PyTorch - Radeon